Why is Central Heating Inhibitor Important?

 How to apply inhibitor to the central heating system?

 Generally, if you have an open vented heating system, drain some water out of the tank, usually in the loft, and add the inhibitor to the feed and expansion tank.
-With a sealed system, you can add it through a radiator using a suitable filling kit.
+With a sealed system, you can add it through a radiator using a suitable filling kit (link to Amazon).
 Always follow the manufacturer’s instructions when adding inhibitor.

 How often should inhibitor be changed?